dominic-farquharson/Game_Log_App/README.md

 ###Future Goals:
 - Styling!
 Styling!
 Styling!
-- I would like to hoist state up to better distribute the data to components that will use it. - in progress
+- I would like to hoist state up to better distribute the data to components that will use it.
 - Would love to integrate an external API to fetch data pertaining to the Game that the user added.
 - Will definitely want to play around with breaking down functions into separate components when the code is used multiple times.
+#### For Version 2:
-- Using Firebase API to allow for additional users - in progress
+- Use Firebase API to allow for additional users - in progress
-- Rebuilding App - in progress
+- Rebuild app to beter handle state - in progress
+- Style w/ SCSS

 ---